roblox-aurora/ModRemote/README.md

 nameOfFunction:Callback(nameOfFunctionCallback);
 ```

-Then to fire events, there are the following methods:
+Then to invoke functions, there are the following methods:

 Client-Side (CallServer)
 ------------